 - Decathletes have tons of fun!!!

-According to a 2015 survey of Decathlon coaches, the majority of teams practice for an average of three to five hours per week.
+According to a recent survey of Decathlon coaches, the majority of teams practice for an average of three to five hours per week.
 Typically, teams meet once or twice a week, and often increase their practice sessions as the day of the competition nears.
 In addition, decathletes spend about the same amount of time (three to five hours per week) studying materials on their own outside of practice.

 As soon as possible.
 Many AJHD teams begin the school year studying logic.
 Once the Resource List is released, usually in October, practices are split between Super Quiz, individual subject tests, and logic.
 There is a lot of material to study, so do not put off practices!

 There are two AJHD competitions held each year.

 The first competition is open to any Catholic school.
 Teams will compete against each other in groups of 20-30 schools, assigned to a hub made up of other schools in their arch/diocese or a group of similar sized schools.
 This event is typically held on the 1st Saturday of March.
 Check the website for current details.

 The overall winning team from the Diocesan level Academic Decathlon competition and the winners of the individual subject tests continue on to compete at the National Catholic Schools Academic Decathlon.
-The National competition is typically held soon after the first competition.
+The National competition is typically held shortly after the first competition.
 Check the website for details.